BIG-SA/BASH-Intro-2018/notes/1_bash.md

 ![Typical file system hierarchy](../images/1_bash_fig2_file_sys_hierarchy.png)

 Here’s a depiction of the Linux file system.
-Obviously, there is a lot missing in the above figure.
+Obviously, *there is a lot missing in the above figure.*
-The home directory (jono) for the user Jono is housed within the home folder which itself is housed within the root fol der.
-The path all the way from the top is thus “root–>home –>jono or in command-line terms /home/jono.
+The home directory (jono) for the user Jono is housed within the home folder which itself is housed within the root folder.
+This does confuse a few people, but once you realise that the `/home` folder is where the set of home folders are placed for all users, this makes a little more sense.
+All users have their own home folder and that will live here.
+For Jono, the path all the way from the top is thus “root–>home –>jono or in command-line terms `/home/jono`.
+For any other users (such as Cathy), this would be `/home/cathy`

 **Note:** the forward slash was used to delimit (i.e. separate) the individual folder names as well as indicating the root of the file system.